 Applications are placed in the queue and processed on a first-come, first-served basis.
 View the application list, which will take you to the Open Access Same-Time Information System (OASIS) site.
-From the left menu bar, click “Generation Interconnection,” then “Generation Interconnection Queue.”
+From the OASIS site, on the left menu bar, click “Generation Interconnection,” then “Generation Interconnection Queue.”

 Generator Interconnection Contacts